 What is the MHRM and what do we do?
-Do we oversee sandwich mines, vote for a particular political party, or hate women?
+Do we oversee sandwich mines, live for beardedness, or eat puppies?

 The thing that MHRAs are very good at is research, being accurate and being rational.
 We have good ideas and understand how to create effective and fair systems.